 Your password is your responsibility, and you should always use something strong.
 A good way to make a strong password is to use a multi-word passphrase.
 These passphrases can be easier to remember and even type (see this xkcd) while simultaneously increasing security by making it much more difficult for humans or software to crack!

 Your EE services are provided by free open source software and protected by cryptographically secure encryption technologies and tight security policies.
 However, all the careful programming, system administration, and advanced mathematics in the world are useless if you pick a weak password, or give it out to the wrong people!
 Maintaining your password is how you protect your data and prevent abuse of your account.
-Please do not use weak, easy to guess passwords like password, 1234, your username, any single word from any dictionary, etc.
+Please do not use weak, easy to guess passwords like “password”, “123456”, your username, your domain, any single word from any dictionary, etc.

 After we send your initial passwords via email, it would be wise to reset your passwords to something (strong) only you know.